FAQ

 Create a Will

-Establish a Loving Trust
+Establish a Living Trust

 Believe it or not, most people do nothing.
 It has been reported that 70 percent of the American population have no written estate plan at all.
 Unfortunately, the majority or the remaining 30 percent have planned their estates with either a simple will of joint tenancy ownership of their assets.

 Everyone agrees that doing nothing can lead to disastrous results: taxes, probate costs and attorney’s fees, but most people are not aware of the huge problems created by a simple will or joint tenancy ownership.
-This web page will examine each of the estate planning problems and discuss what happens if you have a simple will, joint tenancy or if you have planned with a Loving Trust.
+This web page will examine each of the estate planning problems and discuss what happens if you have a simple will, joint tenancy or if you have planned with a Living Trust.

 Joint tenancy is where two or more people own an asset jointly.
 Joint tenancy does not mean that you and your other joint tenants each own a part of your joint property.
 In joint tenancy, each person owns the entire asset.
 This, of course, sounds impossible, but this legal fiction of two or more people owning 100 percent of the same asset is derived from the full name given to joint tenancy.
 It is formally known as Joint Tenancy With Right of Survivorship.
 “Right of Survivorship” means that whoever dies last owns the property.
 All the other joint tenants merely have use of the property while they are alive.